-I leaned back and looked at her straight in the eye.
+I lean back and look at her straight in the eye.
 “You’re strong, I know that.
 You’ll find a person so much better than me.
 You will love that person will all your heart that the thought of cheating will never cross your mind.
 And I will be happy for you.”
 My vision was getting blurry.
-I willed myself to stand tall and stay strong.
+I will myself to stand tall and stay strong.

 But all of that went down the drain when Diane started crying.
-“I’m sorry,” she muttered, tears flowing down her face.
+“I’m sorry,” she mutters, tears flowing down her face.
 “I’m so sorry.”

-I pulled out my handkerchief and wiped her tears away, wishing I could also wipe the pain away.
+I pull out my handkerchief and wipe her tears away, wishing I could also wipe the pain away.
 This is the first time I’ve seen her like this.
 Diane never cried in front of me, ever.
 Seeing her in this state made me feel even worse.
 “I will always be here for you, you know that.
 But we can’t be together anymore.”

 “Did it feel like this?”
-She asked in between sobs.
+She asks in between sobs.
 “When I cheated on you did it also hurt like this?”

 It was so much worse, I wanted to tell her.
 I ate almost nothing for a week, I would randomly cry whenever the thought of another’s lips pressed against yours crossed my mind.
 I cried and slept and cried again.
 It hurt so much that I was physically impaired.
 I wanted to tell her this doesn’t even compare to what I felt back then.
 But I tell her none of these things, I kept my mouth shut.
 I don’t want to cause her any more pain than necessary.